|

 type="twoway",offset=-2);

-## See the recursion relation, as a figure and text
+## See the recursion relation, as formula and diagram

 rabinerJuangStepPattern(6,"c")